DevCycleHQ/devcycle-docs/docs/sdk/features/identify.md

 ### Server-Side SDK Usage

 Unlike the Client-Side SDKs, Server-Side SDKs work in a multi-user context.
-Because of this a single Identify function does not make sense.
-Instead you must create a User object that is passed in to each function call with the relevant user data given the current application context.
+Because of this, a single Identify function does not make sense.
+Instead, you must create a User object that is passed into each function call with the relevant user data given the current application context.

 As well, unlike the Client-Side SDKs, because Server-Side SDKs poll for project configuration updates, updating the User object that you have set will not explicitly grab new feature configurations.
 The User object once set can be used to get feature, variation and variable information for a given user or entity.